Your browser does not support JavaScript.

 Additionally, the Placer County Office of Education supports and sponsors several chamber and community-based events throughout the region.
 For more information and for event sponsorship consideration, contact Michelle Eklund.

 Each year, the Placer County Office of Education celebrates the back-to-school season with our employees through a special celebration.
-This annual event gives staff the opportunity to come together, honor our colleagues and friends, and celebrate the start of another amazing school year.
+This annual event allows staff to come together, honor our colleagues and friends, and celebrate the start of another amazing school year.
 PCOE employees also enjoy a Health & Wellness Fair, refreshments, awards, service recognitions and more.

 Community Leader Breakfast